jhegemann/Muonbase/README.md

 of the users file are correct, such that it can be accessed properly by the database server.
 The working directory will only be used if the daemon command line option is activated, i.e. the server runs in background.
-If you run the server in background, you should prefer aboslute paths over relative paths in the configuration file.
+If you run the server in background, you should prefer absolute paths over relative paths in the configuration file.

 # Users
 The user management is not dynamic yet, so in order to add a user you have to manually edit the users file